- Claim TPD from Superannuation Funds

 - Receiving a lump-sum payment

-Once your lawyer has confirmed you have a viable TPD insurance claim, the next step is to prepare accurate and complete documentation.
-These documents must address your policy’s definition of total and permanent disability and prove how this condition disrupts your ability to work.
+The next step of a TPD insurance claim is to prepare accurate and complete documentation.
+These documents must address the policy’s definition of total and permanent disability and prove how this condition disrupts work capacity.

 The required documents typically include: